Probate Q&A Series

 While a disabled heir enjoys full inheritance rights, careful planning can safeguard their assets and benefits.

-If a disabled heir cannot manage money or property, a court may appoint a guardian or conservator under N.C.
+If a disabled heir cannot manage money or property, a court may appoint a guardian under N.C.
 Gen. Stat.
 Chapter 35A, Article 5.
-A guardian can oversee personal needs; a conservator manages financial affairs.
+A guardian can oversee personal needs or manage the ward’s estate.
 The court reviews reports and can remove an appointee for misconduct or incapacity.

 2. Special Needs Trusts

 A properly drafted special needs trust, established under the Uniform Trust Code (N.C.
 Gen. Stat.
-Chapter 36C), holds inheritance for a disabled person while preserving government benefit eligibility (such as Medicaid and SSI).
-The trustee distributes funds for supplemental needs—medical care, education or housing—without disqualifying the beneficiary.
+Chapter 36C), may hold inheritance for a disabled person while helping preserve government benefit eligibility (such as Medicaid and SSI).
+The trustee distributes funds for supplemental needs—medical care, education, or other supplemental support—without necessarily disqualifying the beneficiary.

 3. Pour-Over Wills and Testamentary Trusts